 Cooking food right on the embers of a charcoal fire can save room on the grill, and potatoes cook nicely like this, wrapped in tin foil, shiny side on the inside.
 Try this technique with yams, potatoes, corn, eggplants and even apples.
 Wrapping potatoes like this will give a softer skin and should take about 45 minutes.
 Test for doneness by pressing on the wrapped potato with a gloved hand.
 Get tips from Get Out With The Kids.

-For some foolproof cooking, Fire and Flavor have come up with cedar wraps that allow you to use steam, smoke, or fire to cook seafood, meat or veggies.
+For some foolproof cooking, Fire and Flavor has come up with cedar wraps that allow you to use steam, smoke, or fire to cook seafood, meat or veggies.
 Plus, they add an aromatic flavor to the food.
-While foil might have less flavor, the same principle applie—cook up zucchini, beans, peppers and corn in foil packets and you have lightly steamed and delicious veggie sides.
+While foil might have less flavor, the same principle applies—cook up zucchini, beans, peppers and corn in foil packets, and you have lightly steamed and delicious veggie sides.

 Pineapple Rind Chicken